apache/spark/UPDATING.md

 airflow users --remove-role --username jondoe --role Public
 ```

+## Airflow 1.10.2

+### Modification to `ts_nodash` macro
+`ts_nodash` previously contained TimeZone information alongwith execution date.
+For Example: `20150101T000000+0000`.
+This is not user-friendly for file or folder names which was a popular use case for `ts_nodash`.
+Hence this behavior has been changed and using `ts_nodash` will no longer contain TimeZone information, restoring the pre-1.10 behavior of this macro.
+And a new macro `ts_nodash_with_tz` has been added which can be used to get a string with execution date and timezone info without dashes.

+Examples:
+  * `ts_nodash`: `20150101T000000`
+  * `ts_nodash_with_tz`: `20150101T000000+0000`

+### Semantics of next_ds/prev_ds changed for manually triggered runs

+next_ds/prev_ds now map to execution_date instead of the next/previous schedule-aligned execution date for DAGs triggered in the UI.

 ### User model changes
 This patch changes the `User.superuser` field from a hardcoded boolean to a `Boolean()` database column. `User.superuser` will default to `False`, which means that this privilege will have to be granted manually to any users that may require it.